sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 This is why continuous improvement is important, and should be built into each sprint, while ensuring a focus on delivering value to users.
 POs are also expected to differentiate between discretionary features (e.g., user interface changes) vs non-discretionary (e.g., changes in regulations) as they ultimately hold accountability for the IT Product's compliance with the different regulations and policies.

-(2) Loose Coupling Architectures are meant to keep overall solutions more flexible to change by breaking it down into smaller, more manageable, and independent IT Products (i.e., IT Products that can run in production without dependencies on others).
+2. **Mandated Loose Coupling Architectures** are meant to keep overall solutions more flexible to changes by breaking them down into smaller, more manageable, and independent IT Products (i.e., IT Products that can run in production without dependencies on others).
-See Adopt, Build, Buy for more details.
+See [Adopt, Buy, and Build Strategy](https://sara-sabr.github.io/ITStrategy/strategy-build-vs-buy.html) for more details.
 As a result, a non-discretionary change (e.g., regulation change) is not expected to impact a large number of IT Products.
 For example, User Interfaces IT Products (e.g., Web Portals) may not be impacted by regulation changes, but business rules engines and claim processing IT Products are.

-(3) Moving to capability-based planning (i.e., putting conditions for IT-enabled project intake where outcomes and metrics need to be approved by the Chief Architect before work can start) is expected to influence where attentions need to be placed.
+3. **Moving to Capability-based Planning and Product Management** (i.e., putting conditions for IT-enabled project intake where outcomes and metrics need to be approved by the Chief Architect before work can start) is expected to influence where attention needs to be focused.
-This attention feeds in the different IT Products backlog based on capabilities required to change or improved in order to fulfill the desired outcomes mentioned in the Business Case.
+This attention feeds in the different IT Product backlogs based on capabilities required to change or improved in order to fulfill the desired outcomes mentioned in the Business Case.
-Enterprise Architecture moves to a strategic position, guiding investment decisions, and moves away from their execution.
+Enterprise Architecture moves to a strategic position, guiding investment decisions and moving away from their execution.

 ### 2.4.
 Alignment and Gap analysis with Policy and Directive (Investment & Project Management)